Driving Under the Influence (DUI)

 Although they can generally look you up by name, date of birth and driver license number, when you call, you should to have your ticket, driver’s license number, the date and location of the arrest, the type of test you took, and the name and ID number associated with the arresting officer.

-Once you have contacted the DMV Driver Safety Office or a reputable attorney to request your stay (allows you to keep driving until your hearing) and hearing (allows you to keep the DMV from suspending your license), you will need to obtain a copy of the police report.
+Once you have contacted the DMV Driver Safety Office or a reputable DUI attorney to request your stay (allows you to keep driving until your hearing) and hearing (allows you to keep the DMV from suspending your license), you will need to obtain a copy of the police report.

 Request a copy of the police report from the arrest.
-You can do this by requesting it be sent to you from the DMV 10 days before your hearing, or your attorney can make this request on your behalf.
+You can do this by requesting it be sent to you from the DMV 10 days before your hearing, or your DUI Lawyer can make this request on your behalf.
 Compare your notes to the police report and be sure to scribble down anything that seems incorrect or far-reaching.